 Best style fit: Cat Eye & Oversized

 It would be quite a sad thing if you couldn’t rock the immortal cat eye silhouette.
 Fortunately, the Coquette frame is wide and rectangular enough to suit oval/oblong faces.
+There are plenty of cat-eye styles that you can choose from – from round, to oblong, to slightly squared, in various colors and textures.

 The beautiful curvy lines, ending in prolonged temples that switch to the sides in an angular design will enhance your profile.